tenforward/cgroup-v2-doc/cgroup-v2-ja.rst

 	  $MAX $PERIOD

-	which indicates that the group may consume upto $MAX in each
+	which indicates that the group may consume up to $MAX in each
 	$PERIOD duration.  "max" for $MAX indicates no limit.
 If only one number is written, $MAX is updated.
 ..